Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Network Architecture

 \section{Network Architecture}

 As our phaseless imaging approach recovers an encoded version of the unknown image through WF updates, our first challenge is to design an efficient initialization scheme for the encoded image space.
-To this end, we utilize the spectral initialization step, and learn a non-linear transformation from the set of initial estimates $\bbS\subseteq\bbC^N$ to the set of encoded initial estimates $\bbY_0\subseteq\bbC^{N_y}$, $\calG:\bbS\longrightarrow\bbY_0$, to map the spectral estimate $\brho^{(0)}\in\bbS$ to an initial estimate $\by^{(0)}\in\bbY_0$ in the encoded image space.
+To this end, we utilize the spectral initialization step, and learn a non-linear transformation from the set of initial estimates $\bbS\subseteq\bbC^N$ to the set of encoded initial estimates $\bbY_0\subseteq\bbC^{N_y}$, $\calG:\bbS\mapsto\bbY_0$, to map the spectral estimate $\brho^{(0)}\in\bbS$ to an initial estimate $\by^{(0)}\in\bbY_0$ in the encoded image space.
 We refer to $\calG$ as the \emph{encoding network}.
 We use an $L$-layer RNN, $\calR$, to generate the final estimated encoded image $\calR(\by^{(0)}) = \by^{(L)} = \hat{\by}$, where $\by^{(L)}$ is the output of the $L^{th}$ layer of the RNN.
 We denote the set of encoded image values generated at the $l^{th}$ RNN layer by $\bbY_l\subset\bbC^{N_y}$ for $l\in[L - 1]$ and define $\bbY$ as $\bbY = \bigcup_{l = 0}^L\bbY_l \subset \bbC^{N_y}$.
-Thus, $\calR:\bbY_0\longrightarrow\bbY$.
-Finally, the output from the RNN is decoded back by $\calH:\bbY\longrightarrow\bbT$ to generate the estimated image $\hat{\brho}\in\bbT$.
+Thus, $\calR:\bbY_0\mapsto\bbY$.
+Finally, the output from the RNN is decoded back by $\calH:\bbY\mapsto\bbT$ to generate the estimated image $\hat{\brho}\in\bbT$.
 Under exact recovery, $\hat{\brho} = \brho^*$.

 In our network architecture, the encoder, RNN and the decoder are jointly learned through supervised training.
-The training dataset $\bbD$ is composed of different ground truth or correct images and corresponding intensity measurement vectors, while a new sample on the test set $\bbD_{test}$ only requires the intensity measurement vector which is applied to the trained imaging network to produce the estimated image.
+The training dataset $\bbD$ is composed of different ground truth or correct images and the corresponding intensity measurement vectors.
+On the other hand, each new sample from the test set, $\bbD_{test}$, only requires the intensity measurement vector which is then applied to the trained imaging network to produce the estimated image.
 A block diagram of the training and inversion phases of our algorithm are shown in Fig.~\ref{fig_training_phase} and~\ref{fig_test_phase}, respectively.